 All this, and then just a little bit more.

 The kind of silence that some find awkward.
 Unsettling, even.

 Paradise.
 Heaven.
 Luxury.

-I get stabbing eye pain from noise.
+I do get stabbing eye and facial pain from noise.
 Or intense continued dull facial pain.

 Also, holding the phone to my ear results in brutal stabbing pain in my eye and ear.
 The result of the research project mentioned before showed that “The three individuals who took part in the research project all showed changed auditory evoked potentials with suggestions of a lesion in the brainstem.
 The subsequent MRI then revealed demyelinating lesions in the ipsilateral pons and the central auditory pathway.”

 This means that one of the very first MS lessons I learned, was what I thought triggered that particular pain.
-I quickly found out that cold air, sudden loud noises, brushing teeth, eating, laughing, etc. all hinted to the same result: trigeminal neuralgia.
-TN would eventually lead to hyperacusis, or unable to digest sounds.
-It feels as if the brain is burdened with too much-used bandwith at once, aided by aggressive offline symptoms.
+I quickly found out that cold air, sudden loud noises, brushing teeth, eating, laughing, etc. all hinted at the same result: trigeminal neuralgia.
+TN was diagnosed at the same time as my MS, and it would eventually lead to hyperacusis, or the inability to digest sounds.
+It feels as if the brain is burdened with too much-used bandwidth at once, aided by aggressive offline symptoms.

-One banging door; one person blowing their nose; one person talking loud on the phone; kids shouting; music in shopping centres; the doorbell; TV & radio; the washing machine or dryer; the fan of my laptop…
+One banging door; one person blowing their nose; one person talking loud on the phone, in airplanes etc.; kids shouting; loud music in shopping centres; the doorbell; TV & radio; the washing machine or dryer; the fan of my laptop…

 Worst case scenario?